robertnurnberg/cdblib/Readme.md

   output         optional destination filename (default: None)

 options:
-  -h, --help     show this help message and exit --shortFormat  EVALSTRING will be just a number, or an "M"-ply mate score, or "#" for checkmate, or "". (default: False) --quiet        Suppress all unnecessary output to the screen. (default: False)
+  -h, --help            show this help message and exit --shortFormat         EVALSTRING will be just a number, or an "M"-ply mate score, or "#" for checkmate, or "". (default: False)
+  --quiet               Suppress all unnecessary output to the screen. (default: False) -u USER, --user USER  Add this username to the http user-agent header (default: None)
 ```

 Sample usage and output: